opensafely-core/actions-registry/uv-spike.md

  + soupsieve==2.6
 ```

-We see that since the `--exclude-newer` value matches the one in the lockfile, the lockfile is not ignored.
+We see that since the `--exclude-newer` value matches the global timestamp cutoff in the lockfile, the lockfile is not ignored.
 **In other words, to avoid undesired updates, the `uv` command must be run with the same timestamp cutoff as the one in the lockfile.**

-It is only when the above is impossible (e.g. the scenario above where we want to update `osgithub` to a release that is newer than the timestamp cutoff in the lockfile) that things become tricky.
+The same applies to the package-specific timestamp cutoffs.
+We would need to read the cutoffs from the lockfile and pass them via `--exclude-newer-package` to the `uv` command.

-In general, we should write `just` recipes that will run `uv` commands with the same timestamp cutoff as the one in the lockfile.
+In general, we should write `just` recipes that will run `uv` commands with the same timestamp cutoff(s) as the one in the lockfile.

 It should also be noted that if we would be committing lockfiles with a timestamps to branches, we should pay attention to use the `--frozen` flag
 when we checkout the branch and want to sync the environment with the lockfile.